retrocomputacion/retrobbs/readme.txt

 [MAIN] > Global BBS settings
   keys:
-    bbsname     > Name of the BBS, in PETSCII format. menues      > Total number of menu pages, not counting the main menu page. ip          > IP V4 address on which the BBS will be accessible, default is 0.0.0.0
+    bbsname     > Name of the BBS.
+    menues      > Total number of menu pages, not counting the main menu page. ip          > IP V4 address on which the BBS will be accessible, default is 0.0.0.0
-    port        > port number on which the BBS will be accessible. language    > language for remote texts, only partialy implemented as of 0.10 welcome     > Welcome message on connection, in PETSCII format. goodbye     > Log off message.
+    port        > port number on which the BBS will be accessible. language    > language for remote texts, only partialy implemented as of 0.10 welcome     > Welcome message on connection.
+    goodbye     > Log off message.
     dateformat  > Format in which dates will be printed out, client side:
                  0 = dd/mm/yyyy